player400/pi/pi_vm/readme.txt

 There is a CMake file availible for compilation.

 Usage:

-There is a lot of exceptin throwing done in the application - if something doesn't work, READ the exception - I tried to make those messages rather helpful.
+There is a robust error handling system in the application - if something doesn't work, READ the error - I tried to make those messages rather helpful.

 In general, you need to provide a file with the program for the emulated machine.
 Those can come in 3 formats: binary, hex and decimal.
 Here is how you run the program: